Home

 • "And if ye be Christ's, then are ye Abraham's seed, and heirs according to The Promise."

-To Biblically define the word Covenant, we need not look to man's explanations, but to the scriptures as our dictionary.
-And doing this, we can see that the word most nearly means a promise or oath.
-There are many theologians who define a Covenant as an agreement, but while a Covenant can be an agreement (mutual promise), it is not always.
+To biblically define the word Covenant, we need not look to any man's explanation but to the Scriptures as our guide, interpreter, and dictionary.
+In doing this, we can see that the word most nearly means a promise or oath.
+It is true that there are many theologians who define a Covenant as an agreement.
+However, while a Covenant "can" be an agreement (mutual promise), it is not always such.
 It can be a singular promise from God (or man) to do, or to not do something.
-Just as a last will and Testament is a singular promise of possession after someone dies. estament in the Greek is the exact same word Covenant.
+Just as a last will and Testament is a singular promise of possession after someone dies.
+The word "Testament" in Greek is [diatheke], the exact same word that is translated "Covenant" (Hebrews 9:15; Hebrews 12:24).
 It is a solemn oath made by that person.
-Which, not coincidentally, God Himself uses to define the Promise of inheritance (Hebrews 9:16-17) which He has secured for His people.
+Which, not coincidentally, God Himself uses to define the promise of inheritance (Hebrews 9:16-17) which He has secured for His people.
 The Covenant!

 Covenant Theology